patriciogonzalezvivo/thebookofshaders/13/README.md

 "></div>

 * Try changing the values of the frequency and amplitude to understand how they behave.
-* Using shaping functions, try changing the amplitud over time.
+* Using shaping functions, try changing the amplitude over time.
 * Using shaping functions, try changing the frequency over time.

 By doing the last two exercises you have managed to "modulate" a sine wave, and you just created AM (amplitude modulated) and FM (frequency modulated) waves.
 Congratulations!